kilna/prompt/README.md

 Goals:

 * Pure Bash with no external dependencies
+* Installable in seconds
+* Simple to add to a .bash_profile
 * Extensible
-* Fast enough to not be painful in Git Bash for Windows (which means minimal subshelling)
+* Fast (which means minimal subshelling)
 * Pretty
-* Simple to add to a .bash_profile
+* No need to rely on custom fonts like powerline

 ## Usage